 1. Hiking In North Tenerife

-Indeed the unique micro climate created by the interaction of Mount Teide, its volcanic activity and the sea resulted in a very specific landscape and fauna.
+Indeed the unique microclimate created by the interaction of Mount Teide, its volcanic activity, and the sea resulted in a very specific landscape and fauna.

-As the area is quite secluded, traditional life can still be found in many hamlets of Anaga, the north eastern part of the island.
+As the area is quite secluded, traditional life can still be found in many hamlets of Anaga, the northeastern part of the island.
 Some of them just know 2 ways of access: by foot and by boat.

-2. Visit Beaches of North Tenerife
+2. Visit the Beaches of North Tenerife

 Whereas the beaches of the south can be easily massified and invaded by concrete buildings, the beaches of North Tenerife remained in most cases pristine and untouched.

 It will be just so easy to fall in love with their rough, savage character.

 The most scenic beaches in North Tenerife are the following:

 - Almaciga Beach – (Taganana) Almaciga Beach could be the strongest competitor of Benijo Beach when it comes to the title of the most beautiful beach in Tenerife.
-On top Almaciga Beach is just next to Benijo.
-It’s heaven for water sport lovers and it’s nestled at the foot of the Anaga mountains.
+On top of Almaciga Beach is just next to Benijo.
+It’s heaven for water sports lovers and it’s nestled at the foot of the Anaga mountains.

 - Roque de las Bodegas Beach – (Tanganana) Further west, Roque Las Bodegas is the third beach of Taganana.
 It’s the largest and busiest of the 3, but the waves are softer which makes it particularly suited for families.
-I really enjoyed having lunch at of its several restaurants.
-The most legendary one is Casa Africa, where the serve the freshest fish and seafood at the best price.
+I really enjoyed having lunch at its several restaurants.
+The most legendary one is Casa Africa, where they serve the freshest fish and seafood at the best price.

-Even though it has not much in common with the rest of the pristine beaches of the north, it is particularly popular due to its festive mood, large size, snack bars and golden sand (most beaches on Tenerife have back, volcanic sand).
+Even though it has not much in common with the rest of the pristine beaches of the north, it is particularly popular due to its festive mood, large size, snack bars, and golden sand (most beaches on Tenerife have back, volcanic sand).

-3. Natural Parks of North Tenerife
+3. Explore the different vegetation and climate of North Tenerife

-Mount Teide is the natural barrier between the north and the south, it created an arid and sunny climate in the south, and a humid, cooler climate in the north.
+Mount Teide is the natural barrier between the north and the south, it created an arid and sunny climate in the south and a humid, cooler climate in the north.

-Whereas the south is all about beach & sun, the north produces a wide range of fruits and vegetables.
+Whereas the south is all about the beach & sun, the north produces a wide range of fruits and vegetables.